 Safety in ECE 464: High-Voltage Engineering and Power-System Protection

 ECE 464 uses the High-Voltage Engineering Laboratory (CPH-1332).
 Safety in the High-Voltage Engineering Lab is taken exceptionally seriously.
 The lab has only four students in each session.
 The students are guided and supervised directly by the lab instructor.
 There is a general safety presentation given in the first lab; at its conclusion, students sign a one-page summary acknowledging that "the rules were presented to me, and I agree to follow these rules."
 Students may not use the lab apparatus until the lab instructor has received the signed summary sheet from the student.
 The lab instructors train the teaching assistants on the safe use of the equipment and safety procedures in supervising students.
 The most important safety aspects are part of the report for Lab-1.
-The lab instructors have ported the safety training to an online format, followed by an online quiz that all students will be required to pass before their first lab.
-This new approach will be implemented starting in Fall 2013, and it will ensure better traceability.

 Safety in Fourth-Year Design Projects